-- Go through PPN orders with resident each time I have a patient that is placed on parenteral nutrition. - Calculate the kcal/kg/day for each of patients to which nutrition is pertinent - Spend a session with the nutritionist regarding different types of nutrition and how to come up with the best plan for each patient. - Read on Nutrition and Growth on Harriet Lane (Chapter 21).

-2. Pediatric Radiology

-- Look up imaging for each of my patients and make assessment before reading the official read from the radiologist. - Go through Children's Hospital Cleveland Clinic Pediatric Radiology Image Gallery. - Attend radiology rounds after morning rounds.

-3. Pediatric Kidney Disease

-- Read on pediatric kidney disorders in Harriet Lane (Chapter 19). - Read on pediatric kidney disorders in Inpatient Pediatrics (Chapter 18).
+- Go through PPN orders with resident each time I have a patient that is placed on parenteral nutrition. - Calculate the kcal/kg/day for each of patients to which nutrition is pertinent - Spend a session with the nutritionist regarding different types of nutrition and how to come up with the best plan for each patient. - Read on Nutrition and Growth on Harriet Lane (Chapter 21). - 2.
+Pediatric Radiology - Look up imaging for each of my patients and make assessment before reading the official read from the radiologist. - Go through Children's Hospital Cleveland Clinic Pediatric Radiology Image Gallery. - Attend radiology rounds after morning rounds. - 3.
+Pediatric Kidney Disease - Read on pediatric kidney disorders in Harriet Lane (Chapter 19). - Read on pediatric kidney disorders in Inpatient Pediatrics (Chapter 18).

-History and Physical with Assessment and Plan & Daily Progress Notes:
+History & Physicals and Progress Notes:

 - 1. Will follow standard H&P and PN format (EPCH approved forms or EMR standard form) - 2.
-Will be turned into supervising faculty and saved for review by clerkship director - 3.
+Will be turned into senior resident and/or supervising faculty and saved for review by clerkship director - 3.
+One of each note type, as applicable, to be submitted on weekly basis to Sub-I Director for evaluation. - 4.
 Will be evaluated on the following components: - a.
 Complete and organized of HPI - b.
 Complete and pertinent ROS - c.
 Complete and pertinent PMHx, PFHx, SHx - d.
 Development appropriately noted - e.
 Complete and pertinent PE - f.
 Labs, Radiology, Micro, other studies and interpretation - g.
-Accurate and Pertinent assessment to include differential diagnosis - h.
-Comprehensive plan to consider inter-disciplinary needs and discharge planning
+Accurate and Pertinent assessment to include differential diagnosis - Comprehensive plan to consider inter-disciplinary needs and discharge planning